The poset of bipartitions: The lattice of bipartitional relations

 We remind the reader that a pair $(x,y)$ belongs to the {\em transitive closure} of a relation $W\subseteq X\times X$ if there exists a chain $x_0,x_1,\ldots x_n\in X$ with $n>0$ such that $x_0=x$, $x_n=y$ and $(x_i,x_{i+1})\in W$ for $i=0,1,\ldots,n-1$.

-\begin{proposition} For every $U,V\in\Bip(X)$ there exists the join $U\vee V$ {\em(}a smallest bipartitional relation with respect to inclusion containing both $U$ and $V${\em)}, and it is given by the transitive closure of $U\cup V$. \end{proposition} \begin{proof} Let $W$ denote the transitive closure of $U\cup V$.
+\begin{proposition} For every $U,V\in\Bip(X)$ there exists a smallest bipartitional relation with respect to inclusion containing both $U$ and $V$, that is, a join $U\vee V$.
+This join is given by the transitive closure of $U\cup V$. \end{proposition} \begin{proof} Let $W$ denote the transitive closure of $U\cup V$.
 Every bipartitional relation containing both $U$ and $V$ contains also $W$ by transitivity.
 We only need to show that $W$ is bipartitional.
 It is clearly transitive, only the transitivity of $(X\times X)\setminus W$ remains to be seen.

 Assume by way of contradiction that $(x,y)$ and $(y,z)$ belong to the complement of $W$ but $(x,z)\in W$ for some $x,y,z\in X$.
 By the definition of $W$, there exists a sequence $x_0,x_1,\ldots,x_n\in X$ such that $n>0$, $x_0=x$, $x_n=z$, and for every $i\in\{0,1,\ldots,n-1\}$ we have $(x_i,x_{i+1})\in U$ or $(x_i,x_{i+1})\in V$.
 Without loss of generality we may assume that we have $(x_{n-1},z)\in U$.
 We cannot have $n=1$ since this implies $(x,z)\in U$, in contradiction with $(x,y)\not\in U\subseteq W$, $(y,z)\not\in U\subseteq W$, and the transitivity of $U^c$ (where, as before, $U^c$ denotes the complement $(X\times X)\setminus U$).
 By induction on $i$, we see that $(x,x_i)$ belongs to $W$, for $i=1,2,\dots,n-1$.
 In particular, we have $(x,x_{n-1})\in W$.
 The pair $(x_{n-1},y)$ cannot belong to $U$, otherwise we have $(x_{n-1},y)\in W$ and, by the transitivity of $W$, also $(x,y)\in W$.
 On the other hand, by the transitivity of the relation $U^c$, we obtain from $(x_{n-1},y)\not\in U$ and $(y,z)\not\in U$ that $(x_{n-1},z)\not\in U$, in contradiction with our assumption. \end{proof}